lyonlui/BetterJoy_for_Android/README.md

 # Joycon

+For now i need Davidobot's permitt.
+Then i will open the source.

 A switch joycon stick manager app for android

 Port BetterJoy to Android device

 Demo1 (touch to watch video)